toshiakit/Analyzing-Fitness-Data-from-Wearable-Devices-in-MATLAB/README.md

 Variable Importance
 -------------------

-One major criticism of Random Forest is that it is a black box algorithms and not easy to understand what it is doing.
-However, Random Forest can provide variable importance measure, which correspond to the change in prediction error with and without the presence of that variable in the model.
+One major criticism of Random Forest is that it is a black box algorithm and not easy to understand what it is doing.
+However, Random Forest can provide variable importance measure, which corresponds to the change in prediction error with and without the presence of a given variable in the model.

 For our hypothetical weight lifting trainer mobile app, Random Forest would be too cumbersome and slow to implement, so you want to use a simpler prediction model with fewer predictor variables.
 Random Forest can help you with selecting which predictors you can drop without sacrificing the prediction accuracy too much.